nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to <u>list clients (UC01)</u>
-2. AddressBook shows a list of clients
+2. UNOFAS shows a list of clients
 3. User requests to complete appointment for client via the `complete` command
-4. AddressBook removes appointment from appointment list and client's contact card
+4. UNOFAS removes appointment from appointment list and client's contact card

     Use case ends.